guysutton/sapia_type_maps/README.md

 This repo contains R code and functions that allows users to produce their own SAPIA-style maps.

+* Please note: These maps are made with data from GBIF, and not the SAPIA database itself.

 # Examples

 ## (1) Users can produce a standard SAPIA-style map, showing the all known GPS records across South Africa.